 The proposed project would include a campus-related residential area south of Friars Road, east of Mission Village Drive, west of Murphy Canyon Creek, and north of the MTS Trolley Green Line, as shown on Figure 2-9F, Concept Design - Residential Plan.
-The residential area would be comprised of up to approximately 16 buildings totaling up to 4,600 residential units and with 5,662 parking spaces.
-Residential buildings would range from approximately 70,000 gross square feet (Building R9) to 490,000 gross square feet (Buildings R6 and R7) and between 3 and 24 stories in height, for a total of approximately 4.7 million square feet of residential uses (gross).
+The residential area would be comprised of up to approximately 16-18 buildings totaling up to 4,600 residential units and with up to a maximum of 5,662 parking spaces.
+Residential buildings would range from approximately 70,000 gross square feet (Building R9) to 490,000 gross square feet (Buildings R6 and R7) and would typically be between 3-5 and 24-9 stories in height, for a total of approximately 4.7 million square feet of residential uses (gross): however, a limited number of residential buildings would be permitted up to 24 stories to achieve the total unit count anticipated by the proposed project.
 The residential area would provide housing for students, faculty, and staff.
 The proposed project would comply with the City's affordable housing requirements by building the required affordable units on-site.
 The remainder of the residential units would be made available to provide workforce and publicly available housing within a vibrant university village setting.

-2.3.4.5 Hotel Uses
+2.3.4.5 Hotel Hospitality Uses

-The proposed project would include two hotels (H1 and H2) in the northern portion of the project site, on either side of Mission Village Drive, adjacent to Friars Road.
+The proposed project would include two-a hotels (H1-and H2) in the northern portion of the project site, north of the proposed Stadium on either the western side of Mission Village Drive, adjacent to Friars Road.
 Figure 2-9G, Concept Design - Campus Hospitality Plan, identifies the location of the hotels.
-H1 would be approximately 3.8 acres located north of the new stadium, and would provide a mix of hotel uses and residential uses.
-The hotel would comprise a total of approximately 255 hotel rooms on the first nine floors of the building, totaling approximately 156,000 gross square feet (95,000 net square feet).
+H1 would be approximately 3.84.0 acres located north of the new stadium, and would provide a mix of hotel uses and residential uses.
+The hotel would comprise a total of approximately up to 255-400 hotel rooms on the first nine floors of the building, totaling approximately 156,000 gross square feet (95,000 net square feet).
 This hotel would also include an approximately 2,040-square-foot lobby/restaurant(s), and approximately 40,000 square feet of conference space.
 Hotel H1 would also Include 70 residential units on the top stories.
 Overall, this hotel would include a total of approximately 425 parking stalls.